JOHNNYMACONNY/ybf-studio/docs/phase4_service_management_completion.md

 ## 🎯 **Phase 4 Overview**

-Phase 4 successfully implemented a comprehensive Service Management system for the AudioServiceApp admin dashboard.
+Phase 4 successfully implemented a comprehensive Service Management system for the YBF Studio admin dashboard.
 This phase built upon the established patterns from Phase 2 (Beat Management) and Phase 3 (Blog Management) to create a robust system for managing audio services and FAQs.

 ---